Advancing Cancer Precision Medicine with Community Collaboration

 Contributing to CIViC

 CIViC provides an open forum for community contributions.
 Anyone can create an account to flag problems, add comments, propose revisions to existing content, or submit new evidence, assertions, or summaries.
-All proposed additions/revisions enter a pending state until considered for approval/acceptance by a CIViC editor.
+All proposed additions/revisions enter a pending state until considered for acceptance by a CIViC editor.
 All content contributed and accepted is immediately considered public domain knowledge.
 For more details on how to contribute please read our curating docs.

 Using CIViC Data